JasonMartin: Career

 In November 2013, Martin announced that he would release his debut album independently through his Diamond Lane label.
 He revealed that he would be primarily producing the album along with League of Starz.
 On December 10, 2013, Martin released the commercial extended play Understand Me, which was supported by the aforementioned singles along with its eponymous lead single.
 Martin appeared in a branded music video alongside Neil Patrick Harris for the drink product Neuro in February 2014.

-Martin partnered with the Los Angeles Rams to create the team's theme song, "My Squad," for the 2016-17 NFL season.
+Martin partnered with the Los Angeles Rams to create the team's theme song, "My Squad", for the 2016-17 NFL season.
 The release included an official music video that was shot to resemble Snapchat.
 After gaining regional success on the mixtape circuit, Martin released his debut album, Selfish, in November 2017.
 He followed up with his second album, S2 on November 30, 2018.

 On April 4, 2020, Martin released the short film, A Compton Story.
 It is narrated by comedian Mike Epps, and contains appearances from Snoop Dogg, Slink Johnson, and Jackie Long.
 Terrence "Punch" Henderson is credited as the executive producer on the project.
 In May 2023, Martin released his third album I Owe Myself.
-In November 2023, Martin released the companion soundtrack to "A Compton Story".
+In November 2023, Martin released the companion soundtrack to A Compton Story.

-Martin is featured in the track "All That" along with Thirsty P, it was released on 18 October 2024, as the second single of Ab-Soul's sixth album Soul Burger.
+Martin is featured on the track "All That" along with Thirsty P, released on 18 October 2024, as the second single off Ab-Soul's sixth album Soul Burger.

-In 19 June 2024, Martin performed his hit song "Like Whaaat", for Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California, closing the first set by DJ Hed, titled the Act I – DJ Hed & Friends.
+On 19 June 2024, Martin performed his hit song "Like Whaaat", for Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California, closing the first set by DJ Hed, titled the Act I – DJ Hed & Friends.

+Diamond Lane Music Group

+Martin launched his independent record label, Diamond Lane Music Group in 2008.
+Its roster includes Bad Lucc, Skeme, Lucky Luciano, among others.

+Lefty Gunplay signed with the label on 2025.